 The magnificent Trafalgar Square tree, donated annually by Norway, is not the only Christmas tree of stature, significance and splendour in the English capital each year.
 London also boasts the following:

 Claridge’s Class – step into the luxurious Mayfair hotel Claridge’s to witness the celebrated Christmas tree installation.
 Afternoon tea in the Claridge’s Foyer and Reading Room is a festive treat you will not want to miss either.
-For 2018, Belgian-American designer Diane von Furstenberg has created the concept for this year’s Claridge’s Christmas tree.
-It is entitled “Tree of Love” and will be unveiled on November 27th at the iconic Mayfair hotel in London.
-This is the ninth year Claridge’s has enlisted such creative expertise to wow hotel guests and tourists with a tree that is a long-established part of the festive season in the English capital.
+This is the tenth year Claridge’s has enlisted designer expertise to wow hotel guests and tourists with a tree that is a long-established part of the festive season in the English capital.